wyatt-howe/1-out-of-n/README.md

 ```

 Note that the latest version expects to get an array of Uint8Array as inputs, so if you are working with numbers larger than 8 bits, it is strongly recommended to use the Uint8Array byte array type to represent your number choices.
 Please read [strings/example.js](https://github.com/wyatt-howe/1-out-of-n/blob/master/demo/strings/example.js) for a more detailed example or run it with `node demo/*/example.js`.

+## Test suite

+The example demos in `demo/numbers/example.js` and `demo/strings/example.js` test both a basic, and slightly more advanced usage of the library.
+You may run them individually, or use the pre-configured test script by running `npm test`.
+All versions and releases have tests passing.

+## Code linting

+Please run `npm run-script lint-fix` before submitting a pull request.